 It’s a hallmark of the genre that a single lonely soul is defeated and it takes a team to get them to be an active participant in their lifetime.

 Agency is the power or means or wherewithal to change things in your favour, or in the direction of your want.
 But not every story allows for it, and many good stories, tragedies and comedies don’t give character agency a leading role.

 Think not just of female heroines, but men caught in difficult circumstances and rendered powerless: Slaughterhouse-Five by Kurt Vonnegut, Being There by Jerzy Kozinski, Less by Andrew Sean Greer.

 What character agency is not

 It’s not as simple as your main character ‘wanting something’.
 But it’s worth taking a moment to consider this.

 Don’t dodge what your main character wants.
 Putting that in place from the start of your story will make your writing life so much easier.

-When I teach our Advanced Writing Course group, we read out the briefest of storylines for our novels-in-progress.
+When I teach our Advanced Writing Class group, we read out the briefest of storylines for our novels-in-progress.
 It’s arresting how those whose stories have a main character who actively wants something from the opening sentence have a self-propelled plot.
 It’s as if we storytelling animals hunger after the wants of our hero.
 Those stories simply roll off the tongue (and on to the page).